sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/commands.md

 ## Running commands

 The process of running a command varies from one IDE to another.
-For example, in VS Code, there several ways to run a command:
+For example, in VS Code, there are several ways to run a command:

 1. Highlight your code and select the command from the sidebar